KarlDegen/angular-table-inline-editing-with-drag-and-drop/README.md

 * pagination
 * add/remove rows on user interaction

 This example contains a lot of comments in the code.
-The commtents address readers that are at the start of programming Angular.
+The comments address readers that are at the start of programming Angular.
 So, if your're already a pro, some of them might be unnecessary for you.